BjarniRunar/python-mailfile/README.md

-# python-ifaplib: IMAP File Access Protocol Library
+# python-mailfile: Encrypted IMAP File Storage

-The IMAP File Access Protocol defines a way to maintain a "filesystem" inside an IMAP folder.
+This library implements a simple "filesystem" inside an IMAP folder.
 The filesystem can be symmetrically encrypted (using the cryptography library's AES-128 Fernet construct), it supports concurrent readers/writers and file versioning.

-Due to the fact that file data must live entirely in RAM and be transmitted in its entirety over the network after every change, IFAP is not well suited for very large files.
+Due to the fact that file data must live entirely in RAM and be transmitted in its entirety over the network after every change, Mailfile is not well suited for very large files.
 Please also be considerate towards the IMAP server admin!

 The motivation for this tool is that an IMAP account is the most commonly available form of standards compliant "cloud storage" available to the general public.
-This makes an IMAP account a compelling location for app backups or basic synchronization.
+This makes an IMAP account a compelling location for app backups or basic synchronization, and Mailfile's sister project, [Mailpile](https://www.mailpile.is/), needs exactly such features...

 Other storage solutions that present the same API as Python's imaplib should work as well.
 Included is one such solution, `backends.FilesystemIMAP`, which reads/writes from files on disk using a variant of the Maildir format.

-See the doc-strings for `IFAP.synchronize` for a description of the protocol itself and `IFAP.encode_object` to read about the message format in IMAP.
+See the doc-strings for `Mailfile.synchronize` for a description of the protocol itself and `Mailfile.encode_object` to read about the message format in IMAP.

 ## Dependencies